yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 f(x) \leq M(1-a)
 $$

+### If logical(z) then  \\(f(x)= 0\\)

+Introduce a new binary variable \\(z\\) to represent the logical condition using the methods above, and then use the standard implication.

+This is a general strategy throughout.
+If you enter complex expressions, introduce new variables for simple sub-parts and build the complete model by combining simple standard models.

 ### If a then  \\(f(x) < 0\\)

 Strict inequalities are impossible in pracice (unless \\f(x)\)) is quantized such as only involving integer variables).
-Hence, you have to use a margin and hope that the solver tolerances leads to a solution which actually satisfies the constraints (solutions returned can easily be infeasible and a re only guaranteed to satisfy solver tolerance and termination critera)
+Hence, you have to use a margin and hope that the solver tolerances leads to a solution which actually satisfies the constraints (solutions returned can easily be infeasible and are only guaranteed to satisfy solver tolerance and termination critera)

 $$
 f(x) \leq -\epsilon  + M(1-a)